kalennepo/Oravo/README.md

 # Oravo
-Oravo is a modern ereader that brings ebooks to life with real-time, natural-sounding AI voice narration.
+Oravo is a modern ereader app that brings ebooks to life with real-time, natural-sounding AI voice narration.
 Designed with accessibility at its core, Oravo makes reading more flexible and inclusive.

 Features: